-Sidespersons attend assigned services to distribute bulletins and other information as required, to assist in the seating and movement of the congregation during the services and to monitor in a general manner the conditions during the service.
-Sidespersons also collect offerings, deliver the offerings and head count to the Depositors, record the cash not contained in envelopes, and tidy/close-up Sanctuary at the end of the service.
+Sidespersons attend assigned services to distribute bulletins, to assist in the seating and movement of the congregation during the services and to generally the conditions during the service.
+Sidespersons also collect offerings, deliver the offerings and head count to the Depositors, record the cash not contained in envelopes, and tidy/close-up the sanctuary at the end of the service.

 Stewardship and Finance

 Comprising the treasurer and others, the Stewardship and Finance Committee watches the financial health of the parish.
-The main task in any year is the creation of the next year’s budget, however, when it is necessary, analyses of the income and expense position at earlier points in the year.
+The main task is the creation of the next year’s budget.
 The group attempts to project the probable end-of-year bottom line and make recommendations to the Wardens if an unmanageable deficit is looming.
-On a more-or-less triennial basis, plans, organizes, and executes an all-parishioner visitation.

 The Office Manager handles the day-to-day bookkeeping, including the preparation of cheques to pay the various expenses, the treasurer has overall responsibility for the financial records of our parish – including reporting our financial position monthly to the wardens and Parish Council and annually to Vestry, the Diocese and the government.